 Where Big 12 schools rank

 Despite its name, the Big 12 is composed of only 10 schools.
 Though the Big 12’s inaugural season as an athletic conference was in 1996, its history stretches back to the early 1900s, with roots in the Southwest Conference and Big 6 Conference.
-Ultimately members of those two conferences would form the original dozen programs that made up the Big 12.
+Members of those two conferences formed the original dozen programs that made up the Big 12.
 Conference membership has been in flux in the last decade, with several original members leaving and new schools joining.
 To date, Big 12 schools have claimed more than 60 NCAA team championships.
-Here’s where Big 12 schools stand among National Universities — research-focused schools that offer a full range of undergraduate majors as well as master’s and doctoral programs — in the U.S. News 2020 Best Colleges rankings.
+Here’s where Big 12 schools stand among National Universities — research-focused schools that offer a full range of undergraduate majors as well as master’s and doctoral programs — in the 2021 U.S. News Best Colleges rankings.

 West Virginia University